Energy Efficiency and Home Repair on a Limited Income

 If you decide you cannot afford to purchase an EV, look at the section on this webpage called Can I still drive an EV if I can’t afford to buy one?

-• A $11,000 used 2014 Leaf could cost as little as $7,700, if you owe $3,000 in taxes (the credit is 30% of $11,000 or $3,300; credit max is $4,000).
-If not, the price would be between $7,700 and $11,000.
-Using the Carvana car loan calculator, with $500 down, an average credit score, and a 60 month loan, your monthly credit payments would be $161.
-However, we do not know that Carvana will participate in the 2024 EV tax credit program.
+• Using the Carvana car loan calculator, an average credit score and a 60 month loan, your monthly credit payments would be $116 for the Nissan Leaf.
+However, we do not know that Carvana will participate in the EV tax credit program.

 Beyond tax credits look for for extra savings on the Edmonds rebates site, COSTCO Auto Program and ENERGY STAR rebates page from manufacturers and banks.
 However to get the federal and state tax credits EVs must be purchased through a dealer.